 - what will happen in the other sessions

-In general, you’ll get more out of therapy when seeing a therapist you can communicate and work well with.
+In general, seeing a therapist you can communicate and work well with will help you get the most out of your therapy sessions.
 If something doesn’t feel right about one therapist, it’s perfectly OK to see someone else.
 Not every therapist will be a good fit for you or your situation.

 It’s not a cure

-Therapy can help improve issues you’re experiencing, but it won’t necessarily eliminate them.
+Therapy can help improve concerns you’re experiencing, but it will not necessarily eliminate them.
 Mental health issues and emotional distress could persist, even after therapy ends.

 Results take time

-CBT usually lasts between 5 and 20 weeks, with one session each week.
+CBT can last for weeks or months, usually with one session each week.
 In your first few sessions, you and your therapist will likely talk about how long therapy might last.

 That being said, it’ll take some time before you see results.
-If you don’t feel better after a few sessions, you might worry therapy isn’t working.
-But give it time, and keep doing your homework and practicing your skills between sessions.
+If you don’t feel better after a few sessions, you might worry therapy isn’t working, but give it time.
+Keep doing your homework and practicing your skills between sessions.

 Undoing deep-set patterns is major work, so go easy on yourself.

 Therapy can challenge you emotionally.
 It often helps you get better over time, but the process can be difficult.
 You’ll need to talk about things that might be painful or distressing.
-Don’t worry if you cry during a session — that box of tissues is there for a reason.
+Don’t worry if you cry during a session — it can be a typical experience during therapy.

 It’s just one of many options

-While CBT can be helpful for many people, it doesn’t work for everyone.
-If you don’t see any results after a few sessions, don’t feel discouraged.
+While CBT can be helpful for many people, it does not work for everyone.
+If you don’t see any results after a few sessions, do not feel discouraged.
 Check in with your therapist.

-A good therapist can help you recognize when one approach isn’t working.
+A good therapist can help you recognize when one approach is not working.
 They can usually recommend other approaches that might help more.

 How to find a therapist

-Finding a therapist can feel daunting, but it doesn’t have to be.
+Finding a therapist can feel daunting, but it does not have to be.
 Start by asking yourself a few basic questions:

 - What issues do you want to address?
 These can be specific or vague.